Château Lespault-Martillac Pessac-Léognan 2019

 Wine rated (2020 guide) 93/100

-It is impressive with its flavors of blackberry, mushroom, walnut, and blackcurrant.
-It is full-bodied, layered, and flavorful.
+It’s impressive, with notes of blackberry, mushroom, walnut, and blackcurrant.
+It’s full-bodied, complex, and flavorful.

 The Wine Cellar Insider - Jeff Leve